 The C8 is an exciting performer, but you have to turn off many of its super-advanced features to get it performing at its best.
 The object-based contrast enhancement and adaptive colour features are both activated when you select the Vivid mode.

-But even after spending a full day tweaking settings, we couldn’t get colours to behave themselves in this mode.
+But even after spending a full day tweaking settings on this LG TV, we couldn’t get colours to behave themselves in this mode.
 Everything looks over-saturated and unnatural, so we’d avoid it entirely.

 Instead, we recommend the Cinema Home preset for HDR content and Standard for everything else.
 And each of these needs only a little tweaking – a relief given the mind-bogglingly confusing, almost Kafkaesque picture menus.